Code-Institute-Submissions/s2project/README.md

 ## Overview

-### What is this app for?
+### What is this Website for?

-This website was made for my stream two prjoect.The site demonstrates the use of csv/json datasets and other tech to display graphs.
+This website is for users interested in viewing the happiest countrie.This site was made for my stream two prjoect.The site demonstrates the use of csv/json datasets and other tech to display graphs.

 ### What does it do?